Our school has been awarded the 360 Degree Safe Online Safety Award!

 Informative Videos

-Here is a useful video for your children to watch at home, they will help children understand the importance of not sharing personal information/pictures online:
+Here is a useful video for children to watch at home, it will help you to understand the importance of not sharing personal information/pictures online:

 Reporting Online Concerns – CEOP

-The NCA’s CEOP Command is here to help children and young people.
-They are here to help if you are a young person and you or your friend (up to age 18) has been forced or tricked into taking part in activity which makes you uncomfortable with anyone online, or in the real world.
-They also have advice and links to support for other online problems young people might face, such as cyberbullying and hacking.
+The NCA’s CEOP Command is here to help children, if you or a friend have been forced or tricked into taking part in activity which makes you uncomfortable with anyone online, or in the real world.
+They also have advice and links to support for other online problems that you might face, such as cyberbullying and hacking.
 Visit their Safety Centre for advice and to report directly to CEOP, by clicking on the Click CEOP button.

 Facing Online Challenges – BBC Own It website